yueyoum/make-proxy/README.md

 ### Local side

-1.  same as the *Serve side*, checkout the code, and do the difinition **AS SAME AS** the server side
+1.  same as the *Server side*, checkout the code, and do the difinition **AS SAME AS** the server side

 2.  `./start_client.sh`